clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

  shared by peers in the fabric.
 Note that the exporting cluster must be [configured as a peer]({{% ref "peers#add-or-remove-peers" %}}) of the importing cluster.

+{{< notice info >}}
+Services sharing is done on a per namespace basis and does not require cluster wide privileges.
+ It is intended to be used by application owners having access to their own namespaces only.
+{{< /notice >}}

 A service is shared using a logical name.
 The logical name does not have to match the actual Kubernetes Service name in the exporting cluster.
 Exporting a service